Skip to main content

 • Annual impact: If you spend $500/month on maintenance across your portfolio, the markup costs you $600–$1,200/year.

 When you self-manage, you negotiate vendor rates directly.
-Many landlords find that building relationships with 2–3 reliable vendors in each trade (plumbing, electrical, HVAC, general handyman) results in better work at lower prices than what their PM was arranging.
+Many landlords find that building relationships with 2–3 reliable vendors in each trade (plumbing, electrical, HVAC, general handyman) gives them both cost control and quality assurance.
+A property management platform can help you track vendor relationships, maintenance requests, and repair history in one place.

 Fee Range How Often